 - Creation of new separate specialty collections and resources are more problematic.

 The creation of these means there are now multiple forms of the known good.

-- Require separate container Styles to manage shared Civil 3D Expressions and Property Set definitions employed in the collection.
+- Require separate container Styles to manage shared Civil 3D Expressions and Property Set definitions employed in a template or Styles collection.

 Styles that employ these resources may break if the Expression and/or Property Set definition does not exist prior to a Style import.

 This is admittedly a nuanced but annoying issue.

 In practice, Civil 3D Templates are generally best created and maintained by Additive methods and processes.
 In other words, collections of tested Styles are assembled together after development and after mandatory testing with live, project-based Civil 3D data behind.

 - The process of creating new Styles and collections is typically best performed in non-template drawings